aws/aws-eks-best-practices/content/security/docs/incidents.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/incident-response-and-forensics.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Incident response and forensics

 Your ability to react quickly to an incident can help minimize damage caused from a breach.
 Having a reliable alerting system that can warn you of suspicious behavior is the first step in a good incident response plan.
 When an incident does arise, you have to quickly decide whether to destroy and replace the effected container, or isolate and inspect the container.
 If you choose to isolate the container as part of a forensic investigation and root cause analysis, then the following set of activities should be followed: